 Student Organization Leadership Positions

 The best way to learn how to become a leader is to lead!
-Pick one or more of our 60 student orgs and dive in: Each organization offers plenty of opportunities to take charge.
+Pick one or more of our 60 student orgs and dive in: Each organization offers plenty of opportunities to move into a leadership position.
 If you’re serious about leadership through student orgs, check out the Residence Hall Association and the Student Government Association.

 A job does more than just fill your wallet.
 Work experience encourages hands-on leadership development and helps you gain skills to make you more employable in the future.
 On-campus student positions range from aerobics instructor to catering assistant and facilities crew member to academic tutor.
 If you’re deeply interested in leadership development through employment, we suggest you consider applying to be a resident assistant in one of the res halls or an FYE mentor.